AI-estimated baseline profile. Be the first to log a session!

 What does 2013 Yunnan Sourcing "Ai Lao Mountain" Wild Arbor Pu-erh Tea Cake taste like?

-This dark from Yunnan, China offers a distinctive drinking experience.
 This raw Pu-erh from Ai Lao Mountain offers a captivating orchid aroma, hinting at its high-altitude origins.
 It presents a strong, thick mouthfeel with notes of honey and fresh grass, showcasing a su.
-It sits in the "Orchid" and "Honey" and "Grassy" flavor families, so expect a cup that leans orchid and honey and grassy.
+It leans orchid, honey and grassy.

 How should I brew 2013 Yunnan Sourcing "Ai Lao Mountain" Wild Arbor Pu-erh Tea Cake?